By Brian Robinson.

 “I hate birthdays?”
 Nigel said trying to get a reaction.

-“I know what might make you happy,” the waiter said.
+“I know what you would like,” the waiter said.
 “If you behave yourself during the meal, how would you like to go on a tour of the wine cellars?”

 “Can’t we go now?”
 Nigel asked excitedly.

 “No, You’ll have to finish your meal first, and if your mum and dad don’t mind, I’ll take you on a little tour afterwards.
 Did you know that this building used to be an old prison and our wine cellars are actually old prison cells?”
-This last piece of information seemed to capture Nigel’s imagination for some reason.
+This last piece of information got Nigel even more excited.
 Perhaps the idea of prison had some appeal.
-After all, that’s where you can be with other naughty people.
+After all, that’s where the naughty people go.

 When the food came Nigel began to bolt it down as fast as he could.
-And the second he finished his pudding he shoved his plate to the centre of the table and told his parents he was off to find the waiter.
+And as soon as he finished his pudding he shoved his plate to the centre of the table and told his parents he was off to find the waiter.
 His mum and dad didn’t try to stop him.
 Firstly, because they knew they couldn’t, and secondly, because they knew he was in safe hands in a safe place.

 Nigel soon tracked down the waiter and demanded his tour of the cellars.
 The waiter told him to be patient and the next time he had to go and get wine he could come with him.
 “You promised to take me as soon as I finished my food,” Nigel reminded the waiter.